zohaibjawed940/shopify-ai-assistant/README.md

 - **Order Management**: Track order status and process returns.

 ### App Features
 - **AI-Powered Chat**: Embedded chat bubble for real-time shopping assistance; swap in your preferred LLM.
 - **Built-In MCP Client**: Ready to call Shopify’s MCP tools (e.g. search, cart, order); easily add more servers.
 - **Persistent Context**: Remembers past messages to keep conversations coherent.
 - **Custom Chat UI**: A theme extension you can style to match your store.
 - **Streaming Responses**: Streams messages for a natural chat feel.

 ### Prerequisites
 1. **Code Editor**: For editing project files (e.g., [Cursor](https://www.cursor.com/en/downloads), [VS Code](https://code.visualstudio.com/download)).
 2. **Node.js**: v18.20 or higher.
 Download from [nodejs.org](https://nodejs.org/) and install.
 3. **Shopify Partner Account**: Sign up at [shopify.com/partners](https://www.shopify.com/partners).
 4. **Shopify Development Store**: Create a dev store for testing - see the [Development stores guide](https://shopify.dev/docs/api/development-stores).
 Make sure to add some sample products.
 5. **Anthropic API Key**: Generate a key in the [Anthropic Console](https://console.anthropic.com/) and store it securely.
 This template uses Claude, but you can swap in any LLM by updating the code.
+6. **Shopify CLI**: v3.79.0 or higher.
+Installation instructions can be found in the [dev docs](https://shopify.dev/docs/api/shopify-cli)
-6. *_Register your app on the new Shopify Developer Platform to enable Customer Accounts (steps TBD)._*
+7. *_Register your app on the new Shopify Developer Platform to enable Customer Accounts (steps TBD)._*

 ## Getting Started